-So read ads and promotional materials for so-called internal cleansers—enemas, laxatives, strong herbal teas, powders, and pills meant to clean out the large intestine, also known as the colon or bowel.
-You can find these products online, at health food stores, and even in some supermarkets and pharmacies.
+So read ads for so-called internal cleansers.
+These enemas, laxatives, strong herbal teas, powders, and pills are meant to clean out the large intestine (colon).
+You can find them online, at health food stores, and even in some local stores.

-The sellers of all these colon scrubbers say periodic cleansing is crucial for the body's well-being.
-The general pitch goes as follows.
-We live in an age in which toxins easily build up in the body—the air we breathe is polluted and the food we eat is laden with pesticides and other harmful chemicals.
-Our bodies, unequipped to deal with all these poisons, fall behind in eliminating them, and we end up sick.
+Sellers of these products say cleansing is needed for well-being.
+The pitch goes like this.
+We live in an age in which toxins build up in the body.
+The air we breathe is polluted and the food we eat has pesticides and other harmful chemicals.
+We get sick when these poisons stay in the body.

-Furthermore, as one company puts it, certain foods "tend to stick and putrefy in the folds and pockets of the intestines.
-When your colon is not eliminating wastes properly, toxins are reabsorbed into the blood, poisoning the entire system and weakening your other eliminative organs."
+As one seller puts it, certain foods "tend to stick and putrefy in the folds and pockets of the intestines.
+When your colon is not getting rid of wastes as it should, toxins are reabsorbed into the blood, poisoning the entire system and weakening your other eliminative organs."
 More briefly stated, "the colon walls are encrusted with stagnant waste."

 Do not always believe what you read.
 Many of the claims are a mix of truths and half-truths.
 You do not need to spend lots of money to help nature do its job.
-The body is perfectly capable of eliminating toxins in a timely, efficient manner.
+The body can get rid of toxins on its own.

-Consider that the cells of your gastrointestinal tract turn over every 3 days—fast enough so that there is no crust or putrefying food in your colon.
+The cells of your digestive system turn over every three days.
+This is fast enough so that there is no crust or putrefying food in your colon.
 Also, bacteria in the colon naturally metabolize and detoxify food wastes.
-And mucous membranes lining the intestinal wall block unwanted substances from entering the body's other tissues.
-The liver works to neutralize toxins, as well.
+And mucous membranes lining the intestinal wall block unwanted substances from getting into the body's other tissues.
+The liver works to neutralize toxins as well.

-Some sellers of intestinal cleansers turn you, the consumer, into a diagnostician, telling you signs to look for to determine that your body is not working properly.
-One of these signs is having fewer than 2-3 bowel movements a day.
-But that has nothing to do with whether you require a laxative or other medication.
-The number of bowel movements considered healthy over a given period of time differs from person to person.
-It can be anywhere from a few times a day to a few times a week.
-Only when your typical pattern changes might something be wrong.
+Sellers of these cleansers tell you to look for signs that your body isn't working as it should.
+They say that one sign is having fewer than 2 to 3 bowel movements a day.
+But that has nothing to do with whether you need a laxative or other medicine.
+The number of bowel movements in a day differs from person to person.
+It can be a few times a day to a few times a week.
+They only time something may be wrong is when your pattern changes.

-The claims of a cleanser's effectiveness are also vague.
-"With your body free of harmful toxins, you will feel younger, better, healthier, and happier!" one company says.
-Another promises that "when the colon is kept clean, disease in the body is very rare."
-Still other companies make claims of improved mental alertness and increased energy.
+The claims that these products work are also vague.
+"With your body free of harmful toxins, you will feel younger, better, healthier, and happier!" one seller says.
+Another says that "when the colon is kept clean, disease in the body is very rare."
+Still others make claims of better alertness and more energy.

-These companies tell you not to worry if taking the cleanser makes you feel sick because that is a sign that the product is working.
-According to one pamphlet, gas and other gastrointestinal discomfort along with flu-like symptoms are "temporary, positive signs that you body is working to rid itself of the toxin build-up."
+You are told not to worry if you feel sick when taking the cleanser.
+They say it is a sign that the product is working.
+One product claims that digestive discomfort along with flu-like symptoms are "temporary, positive signs that your body is working to rid itself of the toxin build-up."

-Literature for another product says, "Do not be alarmed if you pass strings of mucus for a couple of weeks as this is a good sign that you are detoxifying."
-Promotional material for yet another product tells patrons to "just relax and appreciate your body's cleansing process if you develop any of the following: headaches, bad breath or body odor, dizziness, irritability, skin eruptions, or low energy."
+Another product ad reads, "Do not be alarmed if you pass strings of mucus for a couple of weeks as this is a good sign that you are detoxifying."
+Yet another product tells you to "just relax and appreciate your body's cleansing process if you develop any of the following: headaches, bad breath or body odor, dizziness, irritability, skin eruptions, or low energy."

 But do not relax.
 Dizziness could be a sign that you are becoming dehydrated.
-And strings of mucus—the intestine's response to stimulation—may mean that the body views the cleanser as a toxin and is trying to get rid of it.
+And strings of mucus are the intestine's response to stimulation.
+It may mean that the body views the cleanser as a toxin and is trying to get rid of it.

-The US Food and Drug Administration forbids any sellers or practicioners to make claims they cannot stand behind.
-The agency has issued warning letters to practitioners in many states to keep the public safe from colon cleansing side effects, which can be dangerous.
+The US Food and Drug Administration sellers to make claims they cannot stand behind.
+They have issued warning letters in many states to keep the public safe from these harmful side effects.

-Keep in mind that there is no evidence to support that colon cleansing really works.
-Here is a better strategy than going through extraordinary means to flush your colon:
+There is no evidence that colon cleansing works.
+Here are some better ways to flush your colon: